vero-nika-2828/sewing-squad-gitpod/README.md

 13. I want the links to work when I click on them
 14. I want to be able to read the content effortlessly

+### Returning Visitor Goals

+15. I want to be able to log in to my account repeatedly
+16. I want to be given a confirmation that I am logged in
+17. I want to be able to view a list with projects I added
+18. I want to be able to go to add a project directly
+19. I want to be able to edit my projects
+20. I want to be able to delete my projects
+21. I want to be able to log out from my account when I finish working with it